FABLE-3DXRD/xrd_simulator/README.md

 For lab-instruments these are the dominant factors that determine reflection widths, rather than mosaicity.
 They also only add a very small amount of model complexity.
 The issue is numerical stability and actually just stitting down and evaluating the integrals.

-**Improve performance of the rasterizer.**

-About 97.5 percent of the computation time is spent in the very simple function `detector._render_gaussian_splats`.
-Which simply renderes a set of 2D gaussians onto a pixel map.
-It must be possible to speed this up by checking for inclusion in a better way.

 ### References